 Really.
 My KitchenAid (because I actually have all 3 of these mixers) sits in a closet downstairs — and I haven’t looked back.

 **I know you’re thinking this is just an ad for the Bosch, but I searched OUT a deal on the Bosch because I love it THAT much more.
 I tell ALL of my friends how much more I love the bosch vs the Kitchenaid.

 Bosch vs Kitchenaid Mixer

 The Bosch Universal powered through my bread dough recipe like a boss.
 In fact, I think I’m going to do the math to make 2 more loaves (for a total of 6) the next time I try it in this.

 The “kneading” does look very different with the Bosch.
 If you’re looking at the two, just keep that in mind.

-Yes, the Bosch and the Kitchenaid have similar bowl sizes (6qt vs 6.5 qt in the Bosch) but because the Bosh’s dough hook is much more compact it works better.
+Yes, the Bosch and the Kitchenaid have similar bowl sizes (6qt vs 6.5 qt in the Bosch) but because the Bosh’s dough hook is much more compact, and because of how it mixes — it works better.
 Also, I constantly had tough “climbing” my Kitchenaid dough hook.
 That won’t be a problem in the Bosch.